alchemyplatform/aa-sdk/site/using-smart-accounts/batch-user-operations.md

 ## Batching using [`sendTransactions`](/packages/aa-core/smart-account-client/actions/sendTransactions.md)

-The `SmartAccountProvider` supports sending UOs and waiting for them to be mined in a transaction via the `sendTransaction` and `sendTransactions` methods.
+The `SmartAccountClient` supports sending UOs and waiting for them to be mined in a transaction via the `sendTransaction` and `sendTransactions` methods.
 The latter allows for batching in the same way `sendUserOperation`:

 ::: code-group